Apply to become a member of the Missourian Readers Board

 - Eating free hors d'oeuvres.

-If you're interested, please fill out the questionnaire below.
-(You will also become part of the Public Insight Network, a project designed to help journalists learn from their community's expertise.)
+If you're interested in being contacted next time we're filling slots on the board, please fill out the questionnaire below.
 None of your information will be shared outside the newsroom.

 Here's a column from Joy Mayer, the Missourian's director of community outreach, about the Readers Board.

-If you're interested in getting to know last year's Readers Board members, take a look at their bios here.
+If you're interested in getting to know the current Readers Board members, take a look at their bios here.